Frequently Asked Questions

 - Teams: FacilitatorsWhat is the time commitment for a team facilitator?

-- Teams: FacilitatorsDo I have to live in San Francisco to be a team facilitator?
+- Teams: FacilitatorsDo I have to live in the Bay Area to be a team facilitator?

 - Teams: FacilitatorsHow can I find out more about being a team facilitator?